Sex toy temporary tattoos and the lengths we go through to photograph them. Photo by Kate Sinclaire.

 Penny is a classy lady — she was the one we pointed to when the waiter asked who wanted to taste the $30 wine we’d picked — but also incredibly down-to-earth, with an insatiable hunger for bacon and pizza (and both at once, if possible).
 In the arcade of a quaint coastal restaurant, we watched in awe as she won all of us pizza keychains.
 The locals were confused about why we kept cheering.

 None of it would have happened if not for Bex, the original mastermind behind the event.
 Tough and vivacious, Bex has an infectious smile and a steadfast attitude that kept us on track the entire time.
-“What time do we want to get to the strip club?” they asked us the first night.
+“What time do we want to get to the strip club?” he asked us the first night.
 “Let’s work backward from there.”

 Everyone has some personality trait I wish I could steal.
 With Kate, I envy her unwavering body- and sex- positivity.
 Sweet, thoughtful, and kind, she’s the only person I know who can use the Mona backwards and be so cute about it that I don’t even care.